Skip to content

 Past Continuous

 When architect Tim Whittaker first came across a quirky but dilapidated 1690s farmhouse in Cumbria, England, he knew it was special.
-But it wasn't until he found, etched above the door, the initials of his distant ancestor--the timber merchant who'd built it--that he knew his find was meant to be.
-Ranging personal heirlooms with William III pieces--contemporary with the building's architectural style--and a variety of neoclassical decorative accents, the mix Whittaker's created feels rich and alive with history.
+But it wasn’t until he found, etched above the door, the initials of his distant ancestor—the timber merchant who had built it—that he knew his find was meant to be.
+Ranging personal heirlooms with William III pieces—contemporary with the building’s architectural style—and a variety of neoclassical decorative accents, the mix Whittaker has created feels rich and alive with history.

-Photos: Mark Fox for House and Garden UK
+Photos: Mark Fox for House & Garden UK

 GET THE LOOK